shirazkn/shirazkn.github.io/content/posts/lie-groups.md

 Still, the above observation alone does not make it clear what the relationship between $SO(2)$ and $T_ISO(2)$ is.
 For starters, why should one expect infinitesimal rotations to be related in any way to arbitrary (large angle) rotations?
 What is the significance of the Lie bracket?

 [^2]: The converse holds if $G$ is [simply connected](https://en.wikipedia.org/wiki/Simply_connected_space) as a manifold (i.e., it has no holes).
 We say that the Lie group-Lie algebra correspondence is one-to-one in these cases.
-Note that the $SO(3)$ group is not simply connected; I highly recommend walking through the proof of this fact in$\ \mathrm{Sec.\ 1.3.4}\ $of Brian C. Hall's book.
+Note that the $SO(3)$ group is not simply connected; I recommend walking through the proof of this fact in$\ \mathrm{Sec.\ 1.3.4}\ $of Brian C. Hall's book.

 This post is by no means meant to be an introduction to Lie groups; for that, I recommend the first few chapters of <a href=https://link.springer.com/book/10.1007/978-3-319-13467-3 class=accented>Brian C. Hall's book</a>.
 I will instead hurry us along to our main line of investigation -- understanding the <span class=accented>Lie group-Lie algebra correspondence</span>, pausing only to show you some pictures/diagrams that I had fun drawing.
-A bonus take away from this post will be a deeper understanding of the exponential map, one that unifies the exponentials of real numbers, complex numbers, and matrices.
+A bonus takeaway from this post will be a deeper understanding of the exponential map, one that unifies the exponentials of real numbers, complex numbers, and matrices.

 <aside class=aside-center>